TakeitEasyAlan/WFFM-SQL-Server-SaveToDatabase/README.md

 2)	Retrieve all submitted data for a given form via API

-In the future I intend to provide the ability to down load the data for a given form, as an Excel spreadsheet from within the Sitecore client.
+3)  The ability to download the data for a given form as an Excel spreadsheet from within the Sitecore client.

 Documetation: http://blog.coates.dk/2014/11/22/sql-provider-for-web-forms-for-marketers-wffm-2-5-sitecore-7-5